pkcktkksh98/palmtree_detection/README.md

 * Now you should be able to run YOLO on your desktop.
 Next we are going to install [Slicing Aided Hyper Inference(SAHI)](https://github.com/obss/sahi) by following the [Installation details](https://github.com/obss/sahi#installation).

+## 2) Folder Management

+* Move Tree_Counting.ipynb, sdpr.pt and adds into ultralytics folder.

+## 3) Execution
+* To execute Jupyter Notebook, you can run `jupyter notebook` in Anaconda Prompt terminal and it will open in one of the browser.
 *